sta175/sta175.github.io/about.md

 # Course Topics

-We will be covering topics like these, plus others y'all request.
+We will be covering topics like these:

+- Visualizations with ggplot2
 - TidyR vs Base R
 - GitHub and Collaborative Coding
 - Data Visualization and Data Cleaning